hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 featured = ""
 +++

-Media Artist (focus on Digital Image, Installation, VR/AR)
+Media Artist (focus on Digital Image, Installation, VR/AR, Drawing)

 My primary interests are exploring the interface between real and virtual.
 I try to give reality to both real and virtual through my works.